anubhutivyas/RL/README.md

 - **DTensor (FSDP2)** - PyTorch's next-generation distributed training with improved memory efficiency
 - **Megatron** - NVIDIA's high-performance training framework for scaling to large models (>100B parameters)

 The training backend is automatically determined based on your YAML configuration settings.
-For detailed information on backend selection, configuration, and examples, see the [Training Backends documentation](docs/design-docs/training-backends.md).
+For detailed information on backend selection, configuration, and examples, see the [Training Backends documentation](docs/design-docs/training-backends.md) in the Core Design & Architecture section.

 ## GRPO